 The difference is now obvious.
 The vector image looks smooth and crisp, but the raster is blurry and blocky.
 This also has a noticeable impact when using higher pixel density displays, such as Retina (Apple iMac/iPad), or 4K monitors.

-Admins can enable SVG on an application-wide basis by toggling General > Feature/UI Settings > Use SVG for Application Icons to True in the Admin Console or by editing the config file XML:
+Admins can enable SVG on an application-wide basis by toggling General > Feature/UI Settings > Use SVG for Application Icons to True in the Admin Console or by editing the config file accordingly.

 SVG files follow the same naming scheme as the PNG files.
 In other words, every PNG file "ImageName.png" has a counterpart named "ImageName.svg" in the "svg" subdirectory.

 Additionally, CSS id tags are the same regardless of which image type is being used.
 In other words, custom CSS and Action Events should generally not have to be altered.

 The following browsers support the SVG format:

 - Microsoft Internet Explorer 9.0+